How To Repurpose Old Jeans for Trendy Denim Upholstery

 What Makes Upcycled Denim A Good Upholstery Fabric

 The denim from old jeans is a natural fabric and is soft and comfortable.
-That’s why I live in jeans, they feel so good.
+That's why I live in jeans; they feel so good.
 A chair or sofa covered in denim will feel great too.

 How To Upholster With Old Jeans

-By combining the denim from several pairs of jeans in different shades of indigo, you can make some denim upholstery, like this one-of-a-kind denim patchwork upholstered sofa.
+Combining the denim from several pairs of jeans in different shades of indigo, you can make some denim upholstery, like this one-of-a-kind denim patchwork upholstered sofa.

-Patchwork denim upholstery doesn’t have to be so haphazard.
-It can also be neat and uniform whilst still showing off its wonderful shades of indigo.
+Patchwork denim upholstery doesn't have to be so haphazard.
+It can also be neat and uniform whilst still showing off its beautiful shades of indigo.
 Just take a look at these denim patchwork chairs.

-This method is more time consuming but the results are well worth it.
+This method is more time-consuming, but the results are well worth it.

 Tools For Jeans Upholstery